simonlut/Simulacrum/README.md

 6. Go back to Kuka by using alt-tab, you are always able to switch back-and-forth this way.
 7. Make sure to initialize the global variables you defined in your .dat file in your .src file.
 8. Run the .src file to the point that the global variables are initialized.
 They are now accessible by KukaVarProxy.
+9. Make sure that debug is off, when sending large amount of information.

 Laptop:
 1. Drag the .gha file in Simulacrum\bin in your libraries folder of Grasshopper.